kwilkos/cxf/distribution/src/main/release/samples/jms_pubsub/README.txt

-If your environment already includes cxf-incubator.jar on the CLASSPATH, and the JDK and ant bin directories on the PATH it is not necessary to run the environment script described in the samples directory README.
-If your environment is not properly configured, or if you are planning on using wsdl2java, javac, and java to build and run the demos, you must set the environment by running the script.
+If your environment already includes cxf-incubator.jar on the CLASSPATH, and the JDK and ant bin directories on the PATH it is not necessary to set the environment as described in the samples directory README.
+If your environment is not properly configured, or if you are planning on using wsdl2java, javac, and java to build and run the demos, you must set the environment.

-This demo need to play with ActiveMQ 4.0.X, Before you run this Demo, please make sure you had installed the ActiveMQ 4.0.X and set ACTIVE_HOME and ACTIVE_VERSION environment variables.
+This demo requires ActiveMQ 4.0.X.
+Before you run this demo, please make sure you had installed the ActiveMQ 4.0.X and set ACTIVE_HOME and ACTIVE_VERSION environment variables.

-Befor you run this demo, please start up the JMS message broker first.
+Befor you run this demo, start up the JMS message broker.

-From ActiveMQ 4.0.X insallation launch ActiveMQ JMS Broker in seperate window or in background using the commandline:
+From ActiveMQ 4.0.X insallation launch ActiveMQ JMS Broker in seperate window or in background using the commands:

 For Unix: